 And again we plant potatoes.
-Buffaloes are an important support for us.
+Bovine are an important support for us.

 Report from the Soliz family

 We are experiencing something that we and many of us Bolivians would never have thought of.
 The Covid 19 pandemic confronts us all with many new difficulties and challenges.
 The Ecological Youth Center Cajamarca is currently making great efforts to e.g.: providing food for our animals and the materials necessary to continue the various tasks…

 Our new fireplace awaits the time when our guests can tell stories and sing with us around the fire.

 Newly created soccer field is waiting for exciting forest tournaments.